Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Forecasting set-up

 As noted in Sec. \ref{sec:fisher_theory}, we encountered numerical instabilities when calculating derivatives using the five-point stencil or methods available in the \pkg{numdifftools} \citep{numdifftools} Python library.
-To address the limitations of traditional finite difference techniques, we implemented a \textit{stem} method, as detailed in \citep{Camera_2016}.
+To address the limitations of traditional finite difference techniques, we implemented a \textit{stem} method, as detailed in \citet{Camera_2016}.
 Following their approach, we calculate the data vector $C^{ij}(\ell)$ at 15 points surrounding each model fiducial parameter $\theta_\alpha$: $\delta \theta_\alpha= 0, \pm0.625\%, \pm1.25\%, \pm1.875\%, \pm2.5\%, \pm3.75\%, \pm5\%, \pm10\%$.
+For parameters with a fiducial value of zero (\textit{e.g.}, $w_a$), we use the percentage changes directly, without scaling by $\theta_\alpha$, ensuring the method remains robust even in such cases.
 Considering the anticipation of linear results, we strive to maintain the fit’s deviation from the actual values within our targeted precision of 1\%.
 Should this level of precision not be met, edge data points are excluded, and the fitting process iterated until the desired precision is attained.
 Upon fulfilling the precision criteria, we define the derivative as the slope of the linear fit.
 This method has proven highly effective and stable against variations in redshift range resolution or other factors influencing the angular power spectra.
 Our thorough testing of this derivative calculation approach (see Figs. \ref{fig:corner_srd_stem_test_z_res} and \ref{fig:corner_srd_stem_test_z_res_pert}) demonstrates its robustness and superiority over the finite difference method for the analysis case we present here.
 Additionally, we have conducted extensive validations of our Fisher matrices by comparing them with the Fisher matrices released in the LSST DESC Science Requirements Document \citep{srdtarball}.